abhijitWebDev/netflix-gpt-main/README.md

 - created video title and video background component
 - embeded the youtube video and make it autoplay and mute in the background
 - Added tailwind to make main container look awesome.
+- Build secondary component
+- Built secondary component
+- Built cards for different generes of movies
+- created slices for the generes and dispatched the data to the perticular slice
+- created movie list and movie card component and fetched the data and rendered it according to the genre
+- fixed the css issue for now.

 # Features which we are going to build